 Under this expansion, affected businesses will receive grants towards the wages of employees who have been instructed to and cease work.
 This will cover businesses that, as a result of restrictions set by government, are legally required to close their premises, or to provide only delivery and collection services from their premises.

 The government will pay two thirds of employees’ wages, up to a maximum of £2,100 per month.
 Employers will not be required to contribute towards wages, but do need to cover employer National Insurance and pension contributions.

-You can apply for the JSS and the new expansion even if you haven’t previously used the Coronavirus Job Retention Scheme (CJRS).
+You can apply for the JSS (both Open and Closed schemes) even if you haven’t previously used the Coronavirus Job Retention Scheme (CJRS).
 JSS is available for six months, from 1 November, with payment of grants in arrears from early December.
 The scheme will be reviewed in January.

 If you want to discuss the support package announced in more detail or have any queries, please get in get in touch with your normal point of contact at Maxwells.